sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - entity-entry (label 2): Specifies the organizations related to the software component referenced by this CoSWID tag.
 Described in {{model-entity}}.

+- link-entry (label 4): Provides a means to establish a relationship arc between the tag and another item.
+A link can be used to establish relationships between tags and to reference other resources that are related to the
+CoSWID tag, e.g.
-- link-entry (label 4): A reference to any another item (can include details that are related to the CoSWID tag such as details on where specific resources can be found, e.g. vulnerability database associations, ROLIE feeds, MUD files, etc).
+vulnerability database associations, ROLIE feeds, MUD files, software download location, etc).
-This is modeled directly to match the HTML "link" element; it is critical for streamlining software discovery scenarios to ensure their consistency.
+This is modeled after the HTML "link" element.
 Described in {{model-link}}.

 - payload-entry (label 6): The items that may be installed on a system entity when the software component is installed.
 Note that payload may be a superset of the items installed and -